DigiWorm0/AUModpackTools/README.md

 Most configuration is done by editing the config file located in `BepInEx/config/com.DigiWorm.AUModpackTools.cfg`.
 Each option can be modified to fit the needs of your modpack.
 See an option we don't have?
 Submit an [issue](https://github.com/DigiWorm0/AUModpackTools/issues/new).

 **Banner:** Adds a banner located on the main menu screen.
 A default image is included in `BepInEx/plugins/banner.png`.
 **Credits:** A list of credits to attribute modders, artists, or other contributors.
+A default text file is included in `BepInEx/plugins/credits.txt`.
 Supports [TMP Rich Text](http://digitalnativestudios.com/textmeshpro/docs/rich-text/).
 **Discord:** Adds a discord link to the main menu screen.
 Opens the link in a new browser tab.
 **Twitch:** Adds a twitch link to the main menu screen.
 Opens the link in a new browser tab.
 **Popup:** Launches a small popup in-game on start.
 Can be used for announcements or other information.